The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 Because Homestead, like the Tornillo tent city that preceded it is a so-called “emergency influx” facility, it can evade many of the licensing requirements that are needed to make a facility safe for children.
 Further, administration policies of targeting relatives and sponsors have made it all the more difficult for detained kids to ever leave.

 As another Mother’s Day approaches, no family should have to spend the holiday separated and caged.
 UUSC is working in coalition to shut down Homestead and end the practices that are keeping kids locked away from their parents and relatives – just as we worked to close the Tornillo tent city before it.
-You can add your voice to the effort today to end child detention.
 Please stay tuned for more details on an upcoming week of action in June to shut down Homestead.

 A powerful piece of art created by Paola Mendoza inspires us to respond to this call to action.
 Unveiled on May 7, the piece shows a mother draped in a mylar blanket, reaching toward her children behind a wire mesh.
 Positioned on the Capitol lawn, it confronts our elected officials with the reality that the trauma the government enacted in 2018 has still not ended.
 We must act to ensure that no family is ever separated again, and that all families are able to live together in dignity and freedom.